This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 The following nationalities when arriving in the UK are permitted to use the “E-Gates” for quicker entry into the UK.

-- Any EU/EEA national
+- Any EU national

 - Australia